Canonical Bayesian Linear System Identification: Bayesian inference with canonical LTI parameterizations

 \begin{remark}[Deterministic case as a specialization] When the process and measurement noises vanish (\(w_t = 0, z_t = 0\)), the covariances \(\Sigma\) and \(\Gamma\) become zero matrices (as does \(P_0\) if \(x_0=0\)).
 Condition \eqref{eq:likelihood_equality_iso} then reduces to matching deterministic output trajectories \(y_{[T]}\) for any input \(u_{[T]}\).
 In this case, \eqref{covariances} becomes trivial, and the dynamic matrices must satisfy the classical deterministic similarity transformation relationships in \eqref{eq:similarity_transformation}. \end{remark}

 \Cref{thm:isomorphism_general} establishes that the equivalence class of all minimal systems producing the same likelihood is precisely the orbit under the group of similarity transformations \(T \in \operatorname{GL}(d_x)\).
 It implies that all minimal systems sharing the same input-output behavior belong to an equivalence class defined by similarity transformations.

 A canonical form of the system is an element of this class.
 In fact, canonical forms are designed precisely to provide a unique, identifiable representative for each such equivalence class.

-We can explicitly write the transformation that produces a specific canonical form, i.e., the controller form defined previously in \Cref{def:controller_form}, from any other parameterization. \begin{theorem}[Companion-form canonical realization] Let \(\mathcal{L}_{\Theta_s}\) define a realization of a discrete-time LTI system with state dimension \(d_x\).
+We can explicitly write the transformation that produces a specific canonical form, i.e., the controller form defined previously in \Cref{def:controller_form}, from any other parameterization. \begin{proposition}[Companion-form canonical realization] Let \(\mathcal{L}_{\Theta_s}\) define a realization of a discrete-time LTI system with state dimension \(d_x\).
 Assume the pair \((A_s, B_s)\) is controllable.
-There exists an invertible matrix \(T_c \in \operatorname{GL}(d_x)\) such that the transformed system \(\mathcal{L}_{\Theta_c}\) takes the \emph{SISO controller canonical form} as given in \Cref{def:controller_form}.
-Specifically, it has the form:
+There exists an invertible matrix \(T_c \in \operatorname{GL}(d_x)\) such that the transformed system \(\mathcal{L}_{\Theta_c}\) (via \eqref{eq:similarity_transformation}) takes the \emph{SISO controller canonical form (\Cref{def:controller_form})}, and is given by: